 When you communicate your research, you strengthen your communicative skills.
-Thereby you are able to articulate yourself better and more accurately because you are constantly challenged to talk to a different audience than peers or students.

-When talking to laypersons it is important to avoid scientific vernacular, to start by presenting your results, and to cut the presentation to the bone.
+Thereby, you are able to articulate yourself better and more accurately because you are challenged because you have to talk to a different audience than peers or students.
+When talking to lay-persons it is important to avoid scientific vernacular, to start by presenting your results and to make the presentation concise and clear.

-By participating in the Book a Scientist scheme, you help strengthen and qualify public debate and critical thinking.
-In 2022, 20.000 people took part in the 573 Book a Scientist events.
+By participating in the Book a Scientist programme, you help strengthen and qualify public debate and critical thinking.
+In 2023, 22,465 people took part in the 620 Book a Scientist events.